JeffWeinell/REEs/ArborFiles/README.md

   - 132 vision loci: WeinellEntry5276–5407
   - 328 ddRAD-like loci: WeinellEntry5408-5735.

+- Version 3 targets included 41 immune loci (plus 12 REEs that are also MHC loci), 1,990 REEs, and 1,000 UCEs.
-- ADD2WEINELL-ultrastringent-baits-181005je.fas.gz: Baits designed from version 3 set of target loci
+  - ADD2WEINELL-ultrastringent-baits-181005je.fas.gz: baits designed from version 3 set of target loci

 <!--
 R Code used to get the list of loci in Version3-ZeroBaitCoverageLoci.tsv